-What is the difference between 802.11b, 802.11g, 802.11a, and Pre-N?
+What's the difference between 802.11b, 802.11g and 802.11a?

-Currently there are four levels of wireless networking standards, which transmit data at very different maximum speeds.
-Each is based on the designation 802.11(x), so named by the IEEE, the board that is responsible for certifying networking standards.
-The most common wireless networking standard, 802.11b, transmits information at 11Mbps; 802.11a and 802.11g work at 54Mbps; and Pre-N works at 108Mbps.
-Pre-N, the precursor to the upcoming 802.11n release, promises speeds that exceed 802.11g, and up to twice the wireless coverage area.
-See the chart on the next page for more detailed information.
+Currently there are three levels of wireless networking standards, which transmit data at very different maximum speeds.
+Each is based on the designation 802.11x, so named by the IEEE, the board that is responsible for certifying networking standards.
+The most common wireless networking standard, 802.11b, transmits information at 11Mbps; 802.11a and 802.11g work at 54Mbps.
+See the following chart for more detailed information.

-Wireless Comparison Chart
+Wireless Comparison

-Wireless Technology 802.11b 802.11g 802.11a Belkin Pre-N Speed 11Mbps 54Mbps 54Mbps 600% faster than standard 802.11g Frequency Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz and microwave ovens may interfere with 5GHz- uncrowded band Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Compatibility Compatible with 802.11g Compatible with 802.11b Incompatible with 802.11b or 802.11g Compatible 802.11b or 802.11g Coverage Depends on interference- typically 100- 200 ft. indoors Depends on interference- typically 100- 200 ft. indoors Interference range is typically 50- 100 ft.
-Up to 800% wider coverage than standard 802.11g Advantage Mature - legacy technology Common - widespread use for Internet sharing Less interference- great for multimedia application Leading edge - best coverage and throughput
+Wireless Technology 802.11b 802.11g 802.11a Speed 11Mbps 54Mbps 54Mbps Frequency Common household devices such as cordless phones and microwave ovens.
+May interfere with the 2.4GHz unlicensed band Common household devices such as cordless phones and microwave ovens.
+May interfere with the 2.4GHz unlicensed band 5GHz - uncrowded band Compatibility Compatible with 802.11g Compatible with 802.11b Incompatible with 802.11b or 802.11g Range Depends on interference - typically 50-300 ft. indoors Depends on interference - typically 50-300 ft. indoors Less interference - range is typically 50-100 feet Adoption Mature - widely adopted Expected to continue to grow in popularity Slow adoption for consumers - more popular in business Price Inexpensive More expensive Most expensive